 ETFs have become more and more popular in recent years, especially with the rise of online brokerages allowing people to easily buy and sell them.

-• Quick Portfolio Diversification: The biggest benefit of an ETF is you don’t need a lot of money to invest in lots of different things.
-One share of an ETF gets you access to many different companies.
+The biggest benefit of an ETF is you don’t need a lot of money to invest in lots of different things.
+One share of an ETF gets you access to many different companies or bonds.

-• Less Overhead: Because most ETFs track against an index benchmark , they aren’t actively managed by financial managers trying to beat the market.
-That makes them a more cost-effective bet and it means there’s less overhead and fees.
+Because most ETFs track against a benchmark index, they aren’t actively managed by financial managers trying to beat the market.
+Passive investing as opposed to active can make the former a more cost-effective style as it means there’s less overhead and fees.

 If you want to start investing, then ETFs could be an option — depending on how actively you want to trade and what your financial goals are.